Developer Guide

 Calculating Monthly Fee Feature

-feature allows user to quickly calculate the amount of money they should have received
+The monthly fee feature allows user to quickly calculate the amount of money they should have received

 from a particular student in a given month and year.